-1. Antoni Gaudí’s park has the rich symbolism of Catalonia’s art movement called modernisme.
-A human guide can explain this aspect of the Barcelona attraction better.
+1. Antoni Gaudí’s park has rich symbolism of Catalonia’s art movement called modernisme.
+A human guide can explain this aspect of this Barcelona attraction better.

 2. Park Guell guides also share stories about Antoni Gaudi and his team, which tends to make the tour of Park Guell interesting

 3. On these Park Guell guided tours, one also gets to know the secrets of Gaudí’s architecture.
 What and how Gaudi achieved harmony with nature and sustainability, even as he went about building one of the best parks in the World.

 4. Having walked the Park Guell routes a thousand times, these tour guides know the best routes, vantage points for best photographs etc.